Tonyhuiii/MLCOE-Tensorflow-/README.md

 *Note: some improvements in train_stock.py*
 1.implemented two masking methods, "blackout missing with length" and "random missing with length", applied on the valid mask with label 1 and set as missing mask with label 2;
 2.used different masks for each batch in the same iteration;
 3.added my_loss function, which counts nonzero numbers in the conditional mask (imputation noise), same as the original PyTorch version using index for valid imputation noise (z[loss_mask]).
-In the tensorflow verison of train.py, original mse loss directly counts all the mask numbers, although the value is zero for conditional noise (z*loss_mask), will not affect the model training.
+In the TensorFlow verison of train.py, original mse loss directly counts all the mask numbers, although the value is zero for conditional noise (z*loss_mask), will not affect the model training.

 Fast experiment - Hang Seng dataset with "blackout missing with length"", k_segments=5